jcomeauictx/2000-dodge-ram-van-b3500/README.md

 fault.
 Turning the ignition key to "run" 3 times and waiting for the odometer to flash results in the "no buS" display and the "check engine" light, followed a minute or so later with the "low fuel" light.

+Turns out it's totally unnecessary to do the on-off-on-off-on routine.
+It flashes and shows "no buS" after just turning the key to "run", *once*, and leaving it there for a minute.

 I can't locate the fuel pump relay; it's neither in the engine bay fuse box nor in the fuse panel behind the driver's door.